botfront/botfront/botfront/docs/guide/README.md

 ![](../images/nlu_entities_2.png)
 :::

-Finally it should be noted that recognizing the intent and extracting entities are two separate tasks: in order word, having similar entities in utterances will not influence the model when it parses it to recognize the intent.
+Finally, it should be noted that recognizing the intent and extracting entities are two separate tasks: in order word, having similar entities in utterances will not influence the model when it parses it to recognize the intent.